-All you need to know for visiting St Peter’s basilica inside: entrance rules, dress code, what to expect, best tours, St Peter’s basilica interior highlights.
+All you need to know for visiting St Peter’s Basilica inside: entrance rules, dress code, what to expect, best tours, St Peter Basilica’s interior highlights.
+[Updates in April 2026 with current info and tips]

-St Peter’s Basilica is unique in the world and a special place to visit while in Rome, no matter what religious beliefs you hold.
+St Peter’s Basilica is unique in the world and a special place to visit while in Rome, no matter your religious background.

-Both the outside and the inside have been carved by the expert eyes and hands of some of the most important architects and artists in the history of Rome and the treasures contained in its tall naves add to the marvel this basilica elicits in its visitors.
+Both the outside and the inside have been carved by the expert eyes and hands of some of the most accomplished architects and artists in the history of Rome, and the treasures contained in its tall naves add to the marvel this basilica elicits in its visitors.

 A working church, the basilica is a tourist attraction, a monument, a masterpiece and a unique religious site.

-This is all you need to know to plan a visit!
+This is all you need to know to plan a visit in 2026.

 Please note: this post contains affiliate links and, should you make a purchase through them, we might make a small commission.